Fulminis-ictus/SciDocx2Web/README.md

 - **"Page title"** Insert the name of the page into the head.
 Leave this field blank to not insert a page title.
 - **"Automatically add IDs to headings"** Adds IDs to all headings that can then be referenced by the navigation.
 Note that you will need to have marked text as headings (see "Format template detection" below) for SciDocx2Web to be able to detect those headings and add IDs to them.
 - **"Create navigation?"** Creates a navigation that is inserted at the top of the article (displayed left of it and sticky, if CSS option has been checked).
 You can choose between displaying the navigation items as paragraphs or as buttons.
+- **"Add tooltips to footnotes?"** Encloses footnotes with additional tooltip code.
+Note that the tooltips will only be displayed properly if the right CSS is included in the HTML file!
+See below.
+- **"Abbreviate tooltips after how many symbols?"** If footnotes are too long, then the tooltips could potentially reach beyond the page, which could make part of them unreadable.
+To prevent this, one might want to abbreviate the footnote tooltips.
+The footnotes at the bottom of the page are unaffected by this!
+Note that abbreviating footnote tooltips also removes any markup from said footnote tooltips.
+This is necessary to prevent unclosed tags caused by some closing tags being removed by the abbreviation, which would have a negative effect on the rest of the HTML code.
+- **"Number the paragraphs?"** If this option is checked, then all paragraphs, except those that are medacaptions, bibliographies or which have the "ignorePNum" class (see format templates), are numbered.
+The numbers are enclosed with square brackets [N] and inserted at the beginning of the paragraphs.
+- **"Insert page numbers?"** This option inserts page numbers into the text where a new page begins.
+The numbers are enclosed in curly brackets {N}, are written as subscript, and receive a light gray background if the "Add suggested css?" option is checked.
+- **"Which docx page should be counted as the first page?"** If your DOCX file starts counting pages at a later page, because your first page features nothing but the abstract, for example, then you might want to set this number to that page.
+This feature exists to make it possible to crossreference the HTML version and the print/digital PDF version of the article.
+Note that the page numbers are inserted where said page starts, not where it ends, as opposed to formats where the page number is oftentimes in the footer.
 - **"Format template detection"**:
     - In Word or LibreOffice, for example, you can choose which format templates to apply to marked text.
 You can also create new format templates and name them however you want.
 You can create one called "HeadingLevel1", for example, and mark all text that you want displayed as h1 elements with this format template.
 In SciDocx2Web's GUI you'd then type in that format template name into the top "Detect headings by which format template name?" input field and the text that you marked in Word or LibreOffice will then be marked as a first level heading in the HTML code.
     - The "Media" and "Table Caption" entries are separate because table captions should, due to semantic reasons, be inside of table elements and not outside of them.